Are you wondering what is a humane mouse trap and why should you need one?

 What is a humane mouse trap?
 It is the only trap currently approved and listed on the PETA website.
 This trap is safe, reusable, and poses no risk to the rodent.
 With the humane mousetrap, you can catch and release the mouse unharmed.
 You catch the mouse, release the mouse, then reset the trap in order to catch more mice.

 Why Use Humane Mouse Traps?

 Mice and rats are problematic for homeowners who are looking to keep them outside their homes.
 When these rodents get inside all we can think about is getting them out.
 We are scared they will bite us, bite or kids, or bite our pets.
 We are afraid these rodents are carrying diseases that can contaminate our food and water.
 This could make us sick and unwell.

 We are also concerned that rodents like rats and mice can do considerable damage to the structure of our houses and also our personal property.
 Because of all these things we do not want rodents around.
 We want them out of our house as soon as possible, forever.

 Without much thought, many people turn to poisons and traps when they want to get rid of mice and rats.
 Getting rid of rodents using traps and poisons is considered by many extremely cruel and inhumane.
 But that’s only half the story.

-These devices are also dangerous to humans and pets too.
+Although easy to use, these devices are also dangerous to humans and pets too.
 The poisons are highly toxic to humans and pets who come in contact with them.
 Snap and glue traps can also be activated or set off by humans and pets causing bodily injury.

 The Smart Mouse Trap